 Breast cancer most common for women in United States

-Breast cancer is the most common for women in the United States and this year alone, more than 260,000 new cases of invasive breast cancer are expected to be diagnosed in women with more than 2,500 cases in men.
+Other than skin cancer, breast cancer is the most common for women in the United States and this year alone, more than 260,000 new cases of invasive breast cancer are expected to be diagnosed in women and 2,500 in men.

 There are risk factors that cannot be changed, and those that can.
-Risk factors you cannot change:
+Risk factors that cannot be changed:

 - Age – The risk for breast cancer increases with age.
 Most breast cancers are diagnosed after age 50.

 - Genetic mutations – Women who have inherited genetic changes – such as BRCA1 and BRCA2 – are at higher risk for breast and ovarian cancer.

 - Reproductive history – Early menstrual periods before age 12 and starting menopause after 55 expose women to hormones longer, raising their risks of getting breast cancer.